mihailo-maksa/personal-portfolio/README.md

 - List the "VP of Blockchain Engineering (at TokenFlow)" as your current job position on your LinkedIn, resume and personal website

 - OPTION B: Just list your audit results and let them speak for themselves!

+**DON'T FORGET TO MAKE THIS REPO PUBLIC LATER ON!!!
+(It's also recommended to make it one of your pinned repos, preferably in the first row for the pinned repos)**